grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 ### Legend

-Choose whether you want to display the heatmap legend on the visualization.
+Choose whether you want to display the heatmap legend on the visualization by toggling the **Show legend** switch.

 ### Exemplars

 Set the color used to show exemplar data.

 {{% docs/reference %}}
-[Introduction to histograms and heatmaps]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/fundamentals/intro-histograms"
+[Introduction to histograms and heatmaps]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/fundamentals/intro-histograms"
-[Introduction to histograms and heatmaps]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/fundamentals/intro-histograms"
+[Introduction to histograms and heatmaps]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA_VERSION>/fundamentals/intro-histograms"
 {{% /docs/reference %}}